Abu Ubayda ibn al-Jarrah: Battles for Emesa and the second battle of Damascus

-Khalid's spy informed him about the move, Khalid having received permission from Abu Ubayda, galloped towards Damascus with his mobile guard.
-While Abu Ubayda fought and defeated the Byzantine army in the Battle of Marj ar-Rum, Khalid moved to Damascus with his cavalry and attacked and defeated Theodras in the second battle of Damascus.
+Khalid's spy informed him about the move.
+Khalid, having received permission from Abu Ubayda, galloped towards Damascus with his mobile guard.
+While Abu Ubayda fought and defeated the Byzantine army in the Battle of Marj ar-Rum, Khalid moved to Damascus with his light cavalry and attacked and defeated Theodras in the second battle of Damascus.

-A week later, Abu Ubayda himself moved towards Baalbek (Heliopolis), where the great Temple of Jupiter stood.
-Baalbek surrendered to Muslim rule after little resistance and agreed to pay tribute.
-Abu Ubayda sent Khalid straight towards Emesa.
+A week later, Abu Ubayda moved towards Heliopolis (Baalbek), where the great Temple of Jupiter stood.
+Heliopolis surrendered to Muslim rule after little resistance and agreed to pay tribute.
+Abu Ubayda sent Khalid towards Emesa.

 Emesa and Chalcis sued for peace for a year.
-Abu Ubayda, accepted the offer and rather than invading the districts of Emesa and Chalcis, he consolidated his rule in conquered land and captured Hama, Maarrat al-Nu'man.
-The peace treaties were, however, on Heraclius's instructions, to lure the Muslims and to secure time for preparation of defenses of northern Syria (present day Lebanon, Syria and southern Turkey).
-Having mustered sizeable armies at Antioch, Heraclius sent them to reinforce strategically important areas of northern Syria, like Emesa and Chalcis.
-With the arrival of Byzantine army in the city, the peace treaty was violated, Abu Ubadiah and Khalid thus marched to Emesa, and a Byzantine army that halted Khalid's advance guard was defeated.
-The Muslims besieged Emesa which was finally conquered in March 636 after six months of siege.
+Abu Ubayda accepted the offer.
+So rather than invading the districts of Emesa and Chalcis, he consolidated his rule in conquered land and captured Hama, Maarrat al-Nu'man.
+The peace treaties were, however, on Heraclius's instructions, to slow down the Muslim advance and to secure time for the preparation of the defences across northern Syria (present-day Lebanon, Syria and southern Turkey).
+Having mustered sizeable armies at Antioch, Heraclius sent them to reinforce strategically important areas of northern Syria, such as Emesa and Chalcis.
+With the arrival of Byzantine army in the city, the peace treaty was violated.
+So Abu Ubadiah and Khalid marched to Emesa, and the Byzantine army that had halted Khalid's advance guard was defeated.
+The Muslims besieged Emesa, which was finally conquered in March 636 after a six months' siege.